JanCarlosBTC/Digital-Desk/PRISMA-GUIDE.md

 # Prisma Guide for Digital Desk

-This is a quick reference guide for working with Prisma ORM in Digital Desk.
+This is a comprehensive reference guide for working with Prisma ORM in Digital Desk.

 ## Key Files